ankurmungekar/task-manager/backend/README.md

-# Trello Clone Backend
+# Backend

-This is the backend for the Trello-like task management application built using Node.js and Express with TypeScript.
+This is the backend for the task management application built using Node.js and Express with TypeScript.

 ## Project Structure